AllenCellModeling/cookiecutter-pypackage/README.md

 2. `make build`

-    This will run `tox` which will run all your tests in both Python 3.6 and Python 3.7 and it will lint your code.
+    This will run `tox` which will run all your tests in both Python 3.6 and Python 3.7 as well as linting your code.

 3. `make clean`